open-telemetry/oteps/text/trace/0173-messaging-semantic-conventions.md

 queue jobs.
-Those frameworks might utilize messaging semantic conventions if they fit in any of the [scenarios laid out in the previous section](#scenarios), but otherwise targeting those various frameworks is not an explicit goal for those conventions.
+Those frameworks might utilize messaging semantic conventions if they fit in any of the [scenarios laid out in the previous section](#scenarios), but otherwise targeting those various frameworks is not an explicit goal for this conventions.
 Those might be covered by [semantic conventions for "jobs"](https://github.com/open-telemetry/opentelemetry-specification/pull/1582) in the future.

 ## Further reading